 One of the most valuable things you can do for yourself is to develop a list of 3-5 guiding principles for your life.
-These principles will allow you to live in harmony with who you are at your core.
+These principles will allow you to live in harmony with your core values and align your actions with your true self.
 Doing so will help you avoid the consequences of living in a state of internal conflict.

-This is such an important concept that I dedicated the entire second chapter of my book to teaching you exactly how to create your very own list of Guiding Principles for Internal Harmony.
+This is such an important concept that in Find Your TRUE SELF I dedicated the entire second lesson of module one to teaching you exactly how to create your very own list of Guiding Principles for Internal Harmony.
 Having this list will provide you with a yardstick by which you can measure your thoughts, words and actions.
 Living in harmony with your core values and standards will help bring a deep sense of satisfaction to everything you do in life.

-Do you think there is value in having values?
+Do you think there is value in knowing your core values?